Related publications

 You may be able to get:

 Charities won’t usually pay for luxury items, foreign holidays or legal fees.
-And they won’t help with items or services that your council, the NHS or a government scheme should provide.
+They won’t help with items or services that your council, the NHS or a government scheme should provide.

 Most charities support people in financial need who have something in common, such as: